Interview Questions and Techniques For Hiring a Consultant

 - Give an example of when you've overcome a problem at work.

 Competency questions provide huge scope for assessing a candidate’s suitability for your company.
 They are also a useful technique for providing the candidate more depth on the culture or values of your business.
 They can be tailored towards values the employer considers important, or address a key aspect of the role such as project management or coaching.
 Do not overlook the importance of these competency questions- they can really reveal a lot about a candidate, and steer them away from carefully manufactured answers that they have prepared beforehand.

 This is a technique common in management consulting.
-Case studies again provide huge scope focused on assessing a candidate’s skillset.
-Problem solving, analytical and numeracy skills, and even innovation or creativity can all be assessed.
+Case studies again provide huge scope focused on assessing a candidate’s skill set.
+Problem-solving, analytical and numeracy skills, and even innovation or creativity can all be assessed.
 Case studies can also be linked to client-facing skills, presenting the output in a simulated environment.

 There is a huge amount of literature available on case studies, partly due to the variety they have.
-They can range from data manipulation and maths exercises, to internet research-based written reports.
+They can range from data manipulation and maths exercises to internet research-based written reports.
 All require logical reasoning, time management, and an understanding of commercial principles.

 Brainteasers can be very abstract, but can also assess numerate ability if that is a key requirement.